Destinations Greece The Cyclades Santorini

 Southern tip · the Bronze Age city

-Drive to Akrotiri (25 min from Imerovigli) for the 9 a.m. opening.
-90 minutes inside the bioclimatic shelter; before the cruise crowds arrive at 11.
-Pair with the Red Beach viewpoint (5 min walk from the parking lot) afterward.
+Drive to Akrotiri (25 minutes from Imerovigli) for the 9 a.m. opening.
+Ninety minutes inside the bioclimatic shelter, done before the cruise crowds arrive at 11.
+Add the Red Beach viewpoint (a 5-minute walk from the parking lot) after.

 €129 a.m. opening